SasView/sasmodels/README.rst

 The example directory contains a radial+tangential data set for an oriented rod-like shape.

-The data is loaded by sans.dataloader from the sasview package, so sasview is needed to run the example.
+The data is loaded by sas.dataloader from the sasview package, so sasview is needed to run the example.

 To run the example, you need sasview, sasmodels and bumps.
 Assuming these